Michael Polanyi: All knowing is personal

-In his book Science, Faith and Society (1946), Polanyi set out his opposition to a positivist account of science, noting that it ignores the role personal commitments play in the practice of science.
+In his book Science, Faith and Society (1946), Polanyi set out his opposition to a positivist account of science, noting that among other things it ignores the role personal commitments play in the practice of science.
 Polanyi gave the Gifford Lectures in 1951–52 at Aberdeen, and a revised version of his lectures were later published as Personal Knowledge (1958).
 In this book Polanyi claims that all knowledge claims (including those that derive from rules) rely on personal judgments.
 He denies that a scientific method can yield truth mechanically.
 All knowing, no matter how formalised, relies upon commitments.
 Polanyi argued that the assumptions that underlie critical philosophy are not only false, they undermine the commitments that motivate our highest achievements.
-He advocates a fiduciary post-critical approach, in which we recognise that we believe more than we can prove, and know more than we can say.
+He advocates a fiduciary post-critical approach, in which we recognise that we believe more than we can know, and know more than we can say.

 A knower does not stand apart from the universe, but participates personally within it.
 Our intellectual skills are driven by passionate commitments that motivate discovery and validation.
-According to Polanyi, a great scientist not only identifies patterns, but also chooses significant questions likely to lead to a successful resolution.
+According to Polanyi, a great scientist not only identifies patterns, but also asks significant questions likely to lead to a successful resolution.
 Innovators risk their reputation by committing to a hypothesis.
 Polanyi cites the example of Copernicus, who declared that the Earth revolves around the Sun.
 He claims that Copernicus arrived at the Earth's true relation to the Sun not as a consequence of following a method, but via "the greater intellectual satisfaction he derived from the celestial panorama as seen from the Sun instead of the Earth."
 His writings on the practice of science influenced Thomas Kuhn and Paul Feyerabend.

 Polanyi rejected the claim by British Empiricists that experience can be reduced into sense data, but he also rejects the notion that "indwelling" within (sometimes incompatible) interpretative frameworks traps us within them.
 Our tacit awareness connects us, albeit fallibly, with reality.
 It supplies us with the context within which our articulations have meaning.
 Contrary to the views of his colleague and friend Alan Turing, whose work at the Victoria University of Manchester prepared the way for the first modern computer, he denied that minds are reducible to collections of rules.
 His work influenced the critique by Hubert Dreyfus of "First Generation" artificial intelligence.

 It was while writing Personal Knowledge that he identified the "structure of tacit knowing".
 He viewed it as his most important discovery.
 He claimed that we experience the world by integrating our subsidiary awareness into a focal awareness.
 In his later work, for example his Terry Lectures, later published as The Tacit Dimension (1966), he distinguishes between the phenomenological, instrumental, semantic, and ontological aspects of tacit knowing, as discussed (but not necessarily identified as such) in his previous writing.